Five Secretly Filthy Spots in Your Home

 Even a sparkling interior can be dirtier than you think.

-If you're a Martha Stewart fan, you probably have a cleaning routine-- at least for places where dirt is quick to accumulate and tough to ignore.
+If you're a Martha Stewart fan, you probably have a cleaning routine-at least for places where dirt is quick to accumulate and tough to ignore.
 But while vanity-cleaning the dust on your shelves and the crumbs on your floor is (as we say) a good thing, the bacterial buildup in less "dirty" areas poses more of a threat.
-Focus on these four often-overlooked (but important) spots to ensure that your efforts keep you and your home at your best.
+Focus on these five often-overlooked, but important, spots to ensure that your efforts keep your health and your home at their best.

-The shower curtain.
-You may leave the shower cleaner than you came in, but the same can't be said for the curtain, where moisture welcomes (and breeds) bacteria.
-Liners are inexpensive to replace, but washing the curtain is more sustainable-- a vinyl, nylon, cotton, or hemp liner can be machine-washed in hot water and mild detergent, like Ivory Snow.
+You may leave the shower cleaner than you came in, but the same can't be said for the curtain, where moisture welcomes and breeds bacteria.
+Liners are inexpensive to replace, but washing the curtain is more sustainable-a vinyl, nylon, cotton, or hemp liner can be machine-washed in hot water and mild detergent.
 Rehang the liner to dry.
 Do this at the start of every season, and consider trimming your curtains so they'll trap less dust and moisture.

-The kitchen.
-Between cutting boards used to prepare raw meat, sponges and dish towels that do daily duty, and shelves wiped out far less often than food that sits on them, the kitchen has tons of moving parts-- and falling behind could have serious consequences.
+Between cutting boards used to prepare raw meat, sponges and dish towels that do daily duty, and shelves wiped out far less often than food that sits on them, the kitchen has tons of moving parts-and falling behind could have serious consequences.
 Go in for a deep-clean, and remember that there's more to maintenance than wiping up spills.